-Simple Orange Cranberry Icebox Cookies are the perfect treat to welcome spring!
-Easy to make and ideal for an Easter Brunch or a picnic in the park.
+Celebrate the arrival of spring with these delightful Orange Cranberry Icebox Cookies!
+They’re simple to prepare and perfect for an Easter brunch or a relaxing picnic in the park.

 We actually prefer to chill almost all of our cookie dough recipes.
 At least a couple of hours and usually overnight, it was the standard custom in our bakery, for a couple of reasons.